sloanahrens/devops-toolkit-tutorials/1-3-microservices-celery.md

-# Part 3: Async Task Processing with Celery
+# Part 3: Microservices: Async Task Processing with Celery

 In this exercise we'll take the Dockerized Django application we built in Parts 1 and 2, and add asynchronous task-processing capabilities with Celery.